Precision over scale

 GPT-4 walks into a bar.
 The bartender says: "We don't serve models with 1.8 trillion parameters here."
 GPT-4 says: "That's fine, I'll just hallucinate a better bar."

 A researcher asks a 70B model and a 141M model the same question.
-The 70B model takes 4 seconds and gives a three-paragraph answer.
-The 141M model answers in 22ms and says: "Same thing, shorter."
+The 70B takes 4 seconds.
+The 141M answers in 22ms and says: "Same thing, shorter."